-Spain passes China in infections; Trump extends US lockdown

-MOSCOW (AP) — In an abrupt turnaround, President Donald Trump extended lockdown measures across the United States as deaths in New York from the new coronavirus passed 1,000.
-Spain on Monday became the third country to surpass China in infections after the United States and Italy.
+Spain’s hospitals at breaking point as infections pass China

+MADRID (AP) — Spain overtook China on Monday in confirmed coronavirus infections as the pandemic stretched scores of Spanish hospitals to their breaking point.
+As confirmed virus deaths in New York surpassed 1,000, President Donald Trump extended stay-at-home recommendations for a month in an abrupt turnaround.

-With a population of only 47 million to China’s 1.4 billion, Spain’s tally of infections reached 85,195 on Monday, a rise of 8% from the previous day.
-Spain also reported 812 new deaths in the last day, raising its overall fatalities from the virus to 7,300.
+With a population of only 47 million people to China’s 1.4 billion, Spain’s tally of infections reached 85,195, an 8% rise from the previous day but down from earlier increases that had rocketed up to 20%.
+Spain also reported 812 new deaths, raising its overall confirmed death toll to 7,340.

+Experts say those figures — and ones in every other country — are much lower than the actual impact of the pandemic, due to limited testing, counting irregularities and mild cases that have been missed.

-The health systems in Italy and Spain have been crumbling under the weight of caring for so many desperately ill patients at once.
-The two European nations have more than half the world’s 34,000 deaths from the virus that has upended the lives of billions of people and devastated world economies.
+Spain and Italy make up more than half the world’s death toll of over 34,800 people from the virus that has upended the lives of billions and devastated world economies.
+Their health systems have been crumbling over the weight of caring for so many desperately ill patients at once.
+Italy has by far the most reported virus deaths, at nearly 11,000.

+Nearly 15% of all those infected in Spain, almost 13,000 people, are health care workers, hurting hospitals’ efforts to help the tsunami of people gasping for breath.

+In hard-hit Madrid, flags were hoisted at half staff for an official mourning period.
+During a minute of silence for the dead, Madrid’s Puerta del Sol central square was empty as bells tolled.

-In a situation unimaginable only a month ago, Italian officials were cheered when they reported only 756 deaths in one day on Sunday.
+In a situation unimaginable only a month ago, Italian officials were cheered when they reported only 756 deaths in one day.
+Italy has 97,689 confirmed infections but said the number of positive cases in the last day increased just 5.4% and the number of deaths have dropped about 10% a day since Friday.

+‘’We are saving lives by staying at home, by maintaining social distance, by traveling less and by closing schools,” Dr. Luca Richeldi, a lung specialist, told reporters.

 In a stark reversal of his previous stance, Trump extended federal guidelines recommending that Americans stay home for another 30 days until the end of April to slow the spread of the virus.
 The turnabout came after Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said up to 200,000 Americans could die and millions become infected if lockdowns and social distancing did not continue.